 There are approximately 13,890 students graduating with a degree in Journalism every year.
 This helps make it 38th most in-demand from the 384 total college majors we have data on.

 Journalism is ranked 87 out of 121 college majors for graduate pay.
 This means it is around the low end for salary potential, but you can improve your chances of a high-paying career by finding a superior school and pursuing an advanced degree.

 Learn about the top ranked colleges and universities for Journalism majors.
 Some of the factors included in the ranking methodology include education quality, average earnings of graduates, accreditation, and more.

 Any student pursuing a degree in Journalism has to check out The University of Texas at Austin.
-Students who graduate from the journalism program make about $41,176 in the first five years of working and $70,418 after their first five years of working.
+The University of Texas at Austin offers graduate degrees in journalism for those interested in an advanced degree.
 The University of Texas at Austin is among the largest schools in Texas.